uktrade/iigb-beta-content/content/beta/industries/life-sciences/sub-sectors/medicines-manufacturing/sections/support-and-incentives/en_US.md

 - [Research Councils](http://www.rcuk.ac.uk/) champion science, engineering and technology in the UK, including manufacture via centres for innovative manufacturing.

 - [Catapult](https://catapult.org.uk/) is a specialised national network run by Innovate UK.
 They make world leading technical capability available to businesses and aid process development, prototyping and scale-up.
-The network includes the High Value Manufacturing Catapult programme and a National Biologics Manufacturing Centre
+The network includes the High Value Manufacturing Catapult programme and a National Biologics Manufacturing Centre, as well as the Cell and Gene Therapy Catapult with an at-scale manufacturing centre being built in Stevenage

 - [The Knowledge Transfer Network](http://www.ktn-uk.co.uk/) helps businesses link up with partners in the value and supply chain.